-- 1. write event Such an event models a write operation in which a compute node writes to one of its output ports. - 2. read event Such an event models a read operation from an input port. - 3. internal event Such an event models the execution of an action or a sequence of actions not including read or write operations.
+- write event Such an event models a write operation in which a compute node writes to one of its output ports. - 2. read event Such an event models a read operation from an input port. - internal event Such an event models the execution of an action or a sequence of actions not including read or write operations.

-Lamport [Lam77] has shown that the events in such an event model form a partial order.
-This partial order is called the causality relation or happened before relation and is denoted by \prec .
+Lamport [17] has shown that the events in such an event model form a partial order.
+This partial order is called the causality relation or happened before relation and is denoted by $\prec$ .
 Lamport's logical clocks can be used to create an ordering that is consistent with causality for all events that occur during a computation.
-In our work, we use an adapted version of Lamport's clocks to obtain an abstract notion of time that we use in our concurrency model.
 Lamport's system of logical clocks assumes one logical clock per compute node.
-This logical clock assigns to every event a time-stamp that is the logical clock value at the moment the event occurred.
+This logical clock value at the moment the event occurred.
 Every event is performed within a period corresponding to a single logical clock value.
 The clock of a node is incremented once between two events.
 Furthermore, since communication imposes a causality relation that must be respected by the logical clocks, the clock of a reading node is updated using the time-stamp of the received event: the local clock is set to the maximum of the received time-stamp and the current clock value.